deisi/SFG2D/README.rst

 The .spe file importer is based on the code of James Battat, Kasey Russell and

-For the strucuture of the module I was inspired by
+For the structure of the module I was inspired by